“Called to the corner to participate in Christ’s work of reconciliation in our church, neighborhood and world”

-Living Water Community Church arose from the vision of a group of young adults to start a multi-cultural urban church with vibrant worship, warm hospitality, shared life, discipleship and outreach in the Anabaptist Christian tradition.
-This core group from Reba Place Church in Evanston chose Rogers Park as the place to settle and begin public worship in 1995.
-They began in rented space at the United Church of Rogers Park with Sally Schreiner (now Youngquist) and Karl McKinney as founding pastors.
+Living Water Community Church arose from the vision of a group of young adults to start a multi-cultural urban church with vibrant worship, warm hospitality, shared life, discipleship, and outreach in the Anabaptist Christian tradition.
+This core group from Reba Place Church in Evanston chose Rogers Park as the place to settle; they began public worship in 1995, meeting in rented space at the United Church of Rogers Park.
+Sally Schreiner (now Youngquist) and Karl McKinney were the founding pastors.

-After three years as Reba Place Church of Rogers Park, the group chose the name Living Water Community Church to signify their distinctive identity and financial autonomy from the mother church as they became a full member of Illinois Mennonite Conference.
+After several years as Reba Place Church of Rogers Park, the group chose the name Living Water Community Church to signify their distinctive identity and financial autonomy from the mother church as they became a full member of the Illinois Mennonite Conference.

-A fatal drive-by shooting of one youth by another at the corner of Pratt and Ashland in 2001 focused the church’s prayer and witness on the transformation of this corner.
-Members raised money and contributed sweat equity to buy the mini-mall at this location and rehab a 6500-square foot storefront to become their permanent meetinghouse in 2005.
+In 2001, a fatal drive-by shooting of one youth by another at Pratt Boulevard and Ashland Avenue focused the church’s prayer for that corner and drew attention to the mini-mall at that location.
+Members raised money to purchase the building, then contributed sweat equity to rehab the 6500-square-foot storefront section, which became their permanent meetinghouse in 2005.
 “Called to the corner to participate in Christ’s work of reconciliation in our church, neighborhood and world” became Living Water’s ongoing vocation.

 The church has attracted believers and seekers from the neighborhood as well as those who are natives from other countries.
 Our Sunday services are primarily in four languages: English, Nepali, Swahili, and Khmer.
 Sometimes we worship together, and sometimes we divide based on language preferences.